TheOpteProject/LGL/README.md

 All files distributed with LGL fall under the terms of the GNU General Public License, and are copyright (c) 2002, 2003 Alex Adai.

-Changes dnd updates copyright (c) 2004-2020 Barrett Lyon
+Changes and updates copyright (c) 2004-2020 Barrett Lyon

 Addtional changes done in this fork copyright (c) 2019, 2020 Fredrik Lindeberg